Berry Crisp with Oatmeal Cookie Crumble

 - Preheat oven to 350°F.

-- Make the crumble by combining the 3/4 cup flour, brown sugar, oats, cinnamon and salt in a large bowl.
+Make the crumble by combining the flour, brown sugar, oats, cinnamon and salt in a large bowl.
 Use a pastry cutter to cut in the butter until the mixture forms small crumbs.
 You may need to use your hands to help it along.
 Set aside.

-- Place strawberries and blueberries in a large bowl.
-Toss gently with sugar, lemon, and 3 tablespoons of flour.
-Place in the bottom of a 8” square pan.
+Place strawberries and blueberries in a large bowl.
+Toss gently with sugar, lemon, and cornstarch Place in the bottom of a 8” square pan.

 - Pour the crumble over the top and press down slightly to compact.